Flaunt665/UF-SIENe/README.md

 - Python 3.8
 - Pytorch 1.11.0+cu113

-  Our proposed method is implemented based on MMDetection [44].
+  Our proposed method is implemented based on MMDetection.
 For lightweight models such as YOLO-like models and RMDet, training is conducted on two NVIDIA GeForce 2080Ti (11GB) GPUs with an input image size of 640×640 for 50 epochs and a batch size 8.
 For large-scale models with high parameter and computational complexity, such as Faster R-CNN and DINO, training is performed on two V100-32GB GPUs with an input image